gaultier/pandoc_resume/markdown/resume.md

 Philippe Gaultier
 =================

-I am a Software Engineer focusing a delivering simple, high quality software that anyone can easily deploy, troubleshoot and maintain.
+> I am a Software Engineer focusing on delivering *simple*, high quality software that one can easily deploy, troubleshoot and maintain.
+> I also take a big interest in DevOps and in enabling all the above for my team and my organisation in a *predictable*, *automated* fashion.

 ----------------    ---------------------------------
 Heuweg 6A                     philigaultier@gmail.com
 Landshut 84034            https://github.com/gaultier
-Germany                                    TODO phone
+Germany                                    +49 152 04806376
 ----------------    ---------------------------------

 Experience